vfryer/panelapp_queries/README.md

 * pandas
 * matplotlib
-* requests, sys, json, csv, datetime, os, sqlite3, time N.B. all of these can be imported using the virtual environement packaged here by activating the virtual environment using command source panelapp_queries/bin/activate.
+* requests, sys, json, csv, datetime, os, sqlite3, time

+**N.B. all of these can be imported using the virtual environment packaged here by activating the virtual environment using command source panelapp_queries/bin/activate.**

 # Scripts and usage